 Multimedia- meaning more than one type of media has always been used to achieve a specific function.
 It combines multiple media such as text, audio or music, images (including infographics), video, or animation.
 Multimedia now plays a vital role in this digital age and serves as an excellent way to communicate and hold attention and interest in measurable benefits easily.
-They also aid information retention and useful for educational purposes, at home, in public spaces, and business as an online marketing tool.
+They also aid information retention and are useful for educational purposes, at home, in public spaces, and in business as an online marketing tool.

 The multi-dimensional use of multimedia necessitates their importance to ensure everyone can access information.
-Inaccessible multimedia will turn persons with disabilities who can’t hear, see, interact, or even understand it.
+Inaccessible multimedia will turn into persons with disabilities who can’t hear, see, interact, or even understand it.
 Images, video, slides, and audio content without alternatives are useless to people with auditory or visual disabilities since the accessibility barriers won’t allow them since they can’t access it.
 Yet, video remains a top priority for marketers.
 According to the 2020 Wyzowl’s State of Video Marketing Survey, 85% of businesses now use video as a marketing tool.
 Even more, it currently serves as an integral part of the consumer journey with brands, with more than half of the consumers wanting to see more video content from their favorite brands.
-Given the report was compiled before the coronavirus outbreak, all signs suggest that users will likely be more and is on course to continue its growth in 2021 since there has been a heavy reliance on business activities on the internet.
+Given the report was compiled before the coronavirus outbreak, all signs suggest that users will likely be more and are on course to continue their growth in 2021 since there has been a heavy reliance on business activities on the internet.

-The use of multimedia presents opportunities, no doubt, but as big as good it sounds; they somewhat remain underutilized without considering alternatives for disabled persons.
+The use of multimedia presents opportunities, no doubt, but as big as it sounds; they somewhat remain underutilized without considering alternatives for disabled persons.
 The CDC reports that over 61 million American adults live with a disability– more than 20% of the population.
-If we add this to another 20% of the aging population suffering from low vision acuity, color blindness, or be hard of hearing due to aging, the chances are dramatically reduced.
+If we add this to another 20% of the aging population suffering from low vision acuity, color blindness, or hard of hearing due to aging, the chances are dramatically reduced.

 Don’t get me wrong.
 This is not a call for organizations to stop integrating multimedia into marketing or information materials; rather, it is a call for organizations to make multimedia accessible to people with disabilities and expand the reach of such media to everyone.
 Like having accessible documents, having accessible multimedia contributes to web accessibility and hence, ADA, Section 508, and EN 301 549 compliance.
 Web content accessibility (including multimedia) can be achieved by following the recognized Web Content Accessibility Guidelines (WCAG) 2.1.